65+ years of support

 Fr.
 Wasson in Mexico, 1956.1953

 Fr.
-William B. Wasson of Phoenix, Arizona, is ordained in Cuernavaca, Mexico.
+William B. Wasson of Phoenix, Arizona, is ordained in Cuernavaca, Mexico, on May 24.

 1954

 Fr.
 Wasson is given custody of a boy jailed for stealing from his church poor box because “he was hungry.”
-By year end, 32 boys are in his care and Nuestros Pequeños Hermanos (NPH, Spanish for “Our Little Brothers and Sisters”) is founded.
+By the end of the week, eight more boys had joined the family.
+Nuestros Pequeños Hermanos was officially founded on August 2.

 1959